ronanchilvers/deploy/README.md

 composer install
 ```

 * Create the local configuration.
 Instructions are provided within the file.
+See above for some guidance on generating tokens to use with the various VCS providers.
 ```bash
 cp local.yaml.dist local.yaml
 ```